tri-cods/html-css/lessons.md

 In this challenge, we will begin creating an introductory page for your a Digital Humanities Institute in your home institution.
 Using the tags we've just reviewed, and two additional ones (see below), we will make a barebones website that provides information about a Digital Humanities Instutite that you might organize.

 The first step is to create a new folder called `website` in your `projects` folder on your desktop.
 Create an `index.html` as well as an `about.html` file inside that folder.
-These will be the landing page of your site, and a supplemental page that provides information about your Digital Humanities Institute's leaders and sponsors.
+These will be the landing page of your site, and a supplemental page that provides information about your Digital Humanities Institute's organizers.

 Add HTML to your `index.html` file.
 This page should include the following: